kaiewiggins/kaiewiggins.github.io/_posts/2017-03-03-TGOoH-CH14-Killer-paperwork.md

 Henry gave me those eyes, the puppy ones that were wearing thin; I was starting to think kicking would be too good for him.
 And then I took a deep breath and made myself some tea.

-“I just want to say, this is not what I signed up for,” I clattered through the cupboard in search of mugs.
+“I just want to say, this is not what I signed up for,” I said as I clattered through the cupboard in search of mugs.
 “Want a cup?”

 “Oh, thanks, yeah,” Henry said, fussing around R.G.D., or Derek, as he was properly called.